 In terms of relapse:

-Due to the tumor heterogeneity and targeted therapy'specificity on target mutation, this therapeutic strategy allows tumor (especially highly heterogeneous tumor) to have better change to develop resistance through secondary mutations.
+Due to the tumor heterogeneity and targeted therapy's specificity on target mutation, this therapeutic strategy allows tumor (especially highly heterogeneous tumor) to have better change to develop resistance through secondary mutations.

 Secondary mutations that disrupt / neutralize drug binding(EGFR T790M)